protyposis/MediaPlayer-Extended/README.md

 MediaPlayer-Extended
 ====================

-The MediaPlayer-Extended library (f.k.a.
-ITEC MediaPlayer) is a media player library for Android supporting exact seeking to frames, playback speed adjustment, shader support, zooming & panning, frame extraction and a lot of media source protocols and formats, including DASH.
-It strives to be an API-compatible direct replacement for the Android `MediaPlayer` and `VideoView` components and builds upon the Android `MediaExtractor` and `MediaCodec` API components.
+The MediaPlayer-Extended library is an API-compatible media player library for Android supporting exact seeking to frames, playback speed adjustment, and DASH playback.
+It strives to be a direct replacement for the Android `MediaPlayer` and `VideoView` components and builds upon the Android `MediaExtractor` and `MediaCodec` API components.
 It is very lightweight, easy to use, makes native code / NDK fiddling unnecessary, and works from Android 4.1 up.

 A [demo](https://play.google.com/store/apps/details?id=at.aau.itec.android.mediaplayerdemo) is available on the Google Play Store.